-As of the late 2000s, 43 percent of Romania’s population lived in rural areas and almost 10 percent of the population lived in absolute poverty.
-Consequently, the challenge of getting produce to markets as created a negative trend in livestock and farms while the demand for agricultural products in on the rise.
+According to the National Institute of Statistics, 50% of Romanians live in rural areas and almost 10 percent of the population lived in absolute poverty.
+Most rural residents practice subsistence agriculture but it provides only 7% of the GDP, pushing the economy to an unbalanced situation.
+The challenge of getting produce to markets has created a negative trend in livestock and farms while the demand for agricultural products is on the rise.
 Heifer’s work in Romania focuses primarily on advocating for small farmers and linking them to markets in need of their products.

 Heifer's Work in Romania